Youssou Ndoye: Daegu KOGAS Pegasus (2024–2025)

 In September 2024, Ndoye rejoined the Daegu KOGAS Pegasus of the Korean Basketball League (KBL) to replace Du'Vaughn Maxwell.
 In April 2025, he was replaced by Mangok Mathiang.

-APR (2025–present)
+APR (2025)

 On April 23, 2025, Ndoye joined Rwandan team APR of the Basketball Africa League (BAL).
 Ndoye helped APR finish in the third place in the 2025 season, and was named to the BAL All-Defensive Second Team.
 He averaged 9 points and 6.8 rebounds in the league.
 On June 18, Ndoye was also named to the All-BAL Second Team.

 On July 12, 2025, Ndoye won the Rwanda Basketball League (RBL) championship with APR, after defeating REG in the finals.
 He had a game-high 26 points, as well as 7 rebounds and 3 assists in the decisive Game 5, after which they finished the series victorious.
 Ndoye was named the RBL Playoffs MVP.

+Taipei Taishin Mars (2026)

+On March 4, 2026, Ndoye returned to the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).